 Urine drug tests are the norm for workplace drug testing.
 They require employees to just submit the sample by urinating into the urine drug test jars and for the samples to be tested.
 Urine drug tests have become a lot more efficient at being able to provide drug test results.
 In fact, the urine drug test jars at Ovus Medical are able to detect the use of drugs within just minutes of the collection of the sample.

-Urine drug testing can deliver reliable and accurate results in almost no time, which streamlines the whole process for both the employers and employees.
+Urine drug testing can deliver reliable and accurate results in almost no time, which streamlines the whole process for both

 Increased Safety Means More Efficiency

 Since workplace drug tests like urine drug tests provide an efficient method of drug testing, it discourages employees under the influence of drugs from coming to work.
 When they are not under the influence of any substance that can impair their ability to work efficiently, it means that not only is the workplace a lot safer, it is a lot more productive.

 Accident rates drop in workplaces that employ drug testing programs.
 Other than that, it also happens to reduce the incidents of absenteeism, tardiness and any behavioral difficulties displayed by employees.